weizhuowang/gcode_inertia/README.md

 A Rust library and tools for calculating mass, center of mass, and inertia tensors from G-code files.
 Perfect for robotics applications where you need accurate physical properties of 3D printed parts for URDF files.

 Based on the original [PrintDynamic](https://github.com/gmmyung/printdynamic) project by [@gmmyung](https://github.com/gmmyung).
+This fork:
+- Reorganizes the codebase
+- Fixed various bugs in inertia calculation, supports bambulab gcode with extra features
-This fork reorganizes the codebase, adds a CLI tool with URDF output, and provides better documentation for robotics applications.
+- Adds a CLI tool with URDF output
+- Provides better documentation for robotics applications

 ## 🆕 What's New in v0.3.1 (Python)